|

 Oak trees are just beginning to change color, although their hues are somewhat muted compared to maple, hickory, and other trees.

-Some pockets of green can still be seen at middle to lower elevations so there is still some new color to appear in these isolated areas if mild weather continues.
+Some pockets of green can still be seen at middle to lower elevations, so if mild weather continues, some new color will still appear in these isolated areas.

 Best Hikes in the Smokies for Beginners: